podaac/the-coding-club/notebooks/dask_with_cloud/readme.md

 ## Prerequisites
 * Basic knowledge of what the Cloud is and **accessing NASA Earthdata on the Cloud**.
 If not, checkout the [NASA Earthdata Cloud Cookbook](https://nasa-openscapes.github.io/earthdata-cloud-cookbook/).
+* **Some Python coding experience**.
+Basic familiarity is required, specifically with Xarray and NumPy, which will be used heavily in the notebooks.
+Using proper syntax with these packages is also important for integrating them with Dask.
+Here is a great introduction by Pangeo to fundamental Xarray functionality applicable to Earth science: https://gallery.pangeo.io/repos/pangeo-data/pangeo-tutorial-gallery/xarray.html
 * If not familiar with Dask and Parallel computing, read these two brief pages from Ryan Abernathey's book ["An Introduction to Earth and Environmental Data Science"](https://earth-env-data-science.github.io/intro.html):
   1. [Dask intro](https://earth-env-data-science.github.io/lectures/dask/intro.html)
   2. [Basic computations with Dask](https://earth-env-data-science.github.io/lectures/dask/dask_arrays.html)
-* **Some Python coding experience**.
-Basic familiarity is required, more experience with key packages for scientific analysis (e.g. Xarray, NumPy) is encouraged.
-These packages will be used in the notebooks, and using them with Dask works only if the proper syntax is used, which will likely be familiar to those who have already worked with them.
-However, don't let this stop you from jumping in!
 * **Ability to start a virtual machine (VM) in AWS**.
 All notebooks here assume that you are in a VM in AWS, and will not work unless you are.
 E.g. you can spin up your own EC2 instance, use a Cloud Playground service, or try out [Coiled](https://www.coiled.io) (very useful, but does charge a fee).

 ## Other Resources